kivy/kivy/doc/sources/installation/installation-windows.rst

     2. ``cd Python/Scripts``
     3. ``pip install --upgrade cython``

-Using an exisiting Python installation (64/32 bit)
+Using an existing Python installation (64/32 bit)
 --------------------------------------------------

-As an alternative to downloading the kivy distribuation zip file, you can install the kivy requirments into an existing 32 or 64 bit Python installation.
+As an alternative to downloading the kivy distribution zip file, you can install the kivy requirements into an existing 32 or 64 bit Python installation.
 For this example we'll assume you have Python installed in ``C:\dev\python27``:

 #.
 You need a MinGW installation.
 You can use the MinGW directory included
     in the kivy distribution or download a fresh MinGW.
-If you're compiling for 64 bit you'll need to the download the 64 bit MinGW.
+If you're compiling for 64 bit you'll need to the download the 64 bit MinGW (see below for how to setup a 64 bit mingw).
 #.
 If you want to use gstreamer, copy it from the kivy distribution directory.
 #.
-Get the kivy.bat file from the kivy distribution, or alternativly set the
+Get the kivy.bat file from the kivy distribution, or alternatively set the
-    path and other environmental variables as in the kivy.bat file in order to have a permenant setup.
-You'll have to execute the fowllowing instructions from this environemt.
+    path and other environmental variables as in the kivy.bat file in order to have a permanent setup.
+You'll have to execute the following instructions from this environment.

     You'll need to edit the paths first to point to the correct python and MinGW locations.
 If you started with a clean MinGW installation you'll also have to